-- (1) A Judge of the Specialist Chamber of the Constitutional Court and the reserve Constitutional Judge shall not sit in any case in which he or she has a personal interest or has or has had any involvement which may affect or may appear to affect his or her impartiality, judicial independence or the integrity of the proceedings. - (2) Where a Judge has reason to believe that a ground for recusal exists against him or her, he or she shall file a confidential application for recusal to the President and, if applicable, inform the Presiding Judge of the Panel, accordingly.
-The President shall issue a decision in accordance with Rule 5 of the Rules on Assignment.
+(1) A Judge of the Specialist Chamber of the Constitutional Court and the reserve Constitutional Judge shall not act in relation to any referral in which he or she has a personal interest or has had any involvement that may affect or may appear to affect his or her impartiality, judicial independence or the integrity of the proceedings.

+- (2) Where a Judge has reason to believe that a ground for recusal exists against him or her, he or she shall file a confidential application for recusal to the President and, if applicable, inform the Presiding Judge of the Panel.
+The President shall issue a decision in accordance with Rule 5 of the Rules on the Assignment of Specialist Chambers Judges from the Roster of International Judges.
 The reasons for this decision shall only be made public upon consultation with the Judge concerned. - (3) A participant in the proceedings before a Constitutional Court Panel may apply to the Constitutional Court Panel for the disqualification of a Judge sitting on that Panel no later than ten (10) days after the assignment of the said Judge.
 A Judge whose disqualification is sought may recuse himself or herself having been notified of the application for disqualification. - (4) The Judge shall be given the opportunity to respond to the application.
 The other two Judges of the Constitutional Court Panel shall take a reasoned decision as soon as possible.
 In case of a split vote, they shall request the President to assign the other Constitutional Judge for the purposes of determining the disqualification application.
 Such a decision shall be public, with redactions, where necessary. - (5) If the disqualification application is granted, the President shall assign the other Constitutional Judge to the Panel.

-Rule 10 Resignation or Death of a Specialist Chamber of the Constitutional Court Judge
+Resignation or Death of a Specialist Chamber of the Constitutional Court Judge